4math2379/Evo-Study-FAB-ccg/README.md

 **License**: Personal Project - Educational Use

 For questions about specific cards or balance concerns, reference the detailed analysis in `teklostudyv1.ipynb` or the complete card documentation in `teklostudy.md`.
+Feel free to open issues or pull requests for contributions!
+Contact: support@fabtcgcompanion.com